Site Map | Search Warsailors.com |Merchant Fleet Main Page | Warsailors.com Home

 Final Fate - 1941:

-In the morning of May 1 Taranger's course was altered to more westerly, following orders received via radio from the U.K. Taranger continued, until she in the evening of May 2*, when about 150 miles southwest of Reykjavik, was suddenly shelled from behind.
-On duty on the bridge at the time was 3rd Mate Tveitvaag, while Able Seaman Solen was on lookout duty; Engine Room Assistant Juvik was on watch in the engine room.
+On duty on the bridge at the time was 3rd Mate Tveitvaag, while Able Seaman Solen was on lookout duty and Engine Room Assistant Juvik was on watch in the engine room.
 2nd Mate/Radio Operator Birger Lunde went to the radio station to send an SOS.
-Taranger's only armament consisted of 2 Hotchkiss machine guns (according to Birger Lunde's letter, she was to get a 5" gun installed on arrival).
-She proceeded at full speed while zig-zag'ing in an effort to escape, but U-95 (Schreiber) followed, and as the shelling got more and more intense, and she was hit in several places, the captain ordered all men to the lifeboats, whereupon the engine was stopped and the engine crew came up on deck.
+Taranger proceeded at full speed while zig-zag'ing in an effort to escape, but U-95 (Schreiber) followed, and as the shelling got more and more intense, and she was hit in several places, the captain ordered all men to the lifeboats, whereupon the engine was stopped and the engine crew came up on deck.

-While the shelling continued from the starboard side, the port lifeboat with 17 (16?) on board got clear, but near the starboard boat the captain was killed and 3 injured, 1st Engineer Mæland so badly that he was unable to lower himself down to the boat and had to jump into the water, where he was later picked up by the starboard boat.
+While the shelling continued from the starboard side, the port lifeboat with 17 (16?) on board got clear, but near the starboard boat the captain was killed and 3 were injured, Chief Engineer Mæland so badly that he was unable to lower himself down to the boat and had to jump into the water, where he was later picked up by the starboard boat.
 Able Seaman Solen had injured his back, Saloon Boy Wilkinson was injured by shrapnel in his foot.
 Taranger was hit several times on the starboard side and debris and shrapnel rained around the starboard lifeboat, which subsequently set off in an attempt to prevent getting hit.
 The U-boat now appeared in between the two lifeboats and going around to the port side, sent 2 torpedoes into the ship (amidships), causing her to break in two and sink.

 On May 2-1941: